 How to Mail a Resume and Cover Letter

 Even though most people apply for jobs online or via email, sometimes an employer will ask applicants to snail mail resumes and cover letters.
 Other times, job applicants who really want to stand out from the crowd mail in their application materials to prospective employers to make sure their resumes and cover letters don't sit unread in a general email inbox.
+Even though the process of applying for jobs is becoming more digital by the day, it’s smart to cover your bases and send a snail mail application in addition to an emailed one, especially for local jobs with traditional storefronts.

 Should a Resume and Cover Letter be Stapled or Paper Clipped?